Published

 A sluice box is a channel that uses flowing water to separate gold from gravel continuously.
 Instead of processing one pan at a time, you’re shoveling classified material into the top and letting gravity and water do the work.
 A basic folding sluice runs $60-100.

 My first sluice was a 24-inch Stansport folding model.
 It works.
 Not great, not terrible.
-If I were buying again, I’d spend the extra money on a Keene A52 or similar — better riffle design, sturdier construction.
+If I were buying again, I’d spend the extra money on a Dream Mat TX Sluice ($97 for 6”x24”) or similar — better matting design, sturdier construction.
 The cheap ones flex in fast current and don’t sit flat, which means gold walks right over the riffles instead of getting trapped.

 Fair warning: a sluice box doesn’t replace your pan.
 You still need to pan out the concentrates that collect behind the riffles.
 The sluice just processes material 10-20x faster than panning alone, so you end up with a smaller volume of concentrates to finish by hand.